ssoonmi/05-20-Lecture-Notes/W3D2/README.md

 `git remote add {name-of-remote} {remote-url}` - adds a remote repository with the given tag name for the url

+## `git rebase`

+- Careful when using this!
+Make sure you know what will happen when you rebase commits!

+`git rebase {BRANCH NAME or COMMIT HASH}` - takes the HEAD of the branch name or the commit and uses it as the start point of the current branch

+![Git Rebase]

+### If there is a rebase conflict:

+`git rebase --abort` - only if there is a rebase conflict, this will abort the rebase

+- add the changes to the staging once you resolve the rebase conflicts in VSCode

+`git rebase --continue` - run this after you add all the changes to staging to continue with the rebase (make sure to run `git status` to see if you still have conflicts after you continue)

+- make sure to see that the rebase was successful before continuing to work

-## Merge Conflict
+## `git merge`

+`git merge {other-branch}` - will take the other branch's commits and add it into teh current branch
-- If there is no merge conflict when merging, then the new commits from the branch you are merging will be added to the master branch
+- If there is no merge conflict when running merging, then the new commits from the branch you are merging will be added to the master branch

 - After you resolve a merge conflict, it will create a new commit in your git history

-`git merge {other-branch}` - will take the other branch's commits and add it into teh current branch

 ### If there is a merge conflict:

 `git merge --abort` - only if there is a merge conflict, this will abort the merge

 - add the changes to the staging once you resolve the merge conflicts in VSCode

--
+`git merge --continue` - run this after you add all the changes to staging to continue with the merge (make sure to run `git status` to see if you still have conflicts after you continue)

+- make sure to see that the merge was successful before continuing to work

+## `git checkout`

+`git checkout {BRANCH NAME or COMMIT HASH}` - used to force the HEAD to be at the checked out branch or commit on a detached branch (Not recommended.
+Just checkout a new branch and reset the commits on the branch there.)

+`git checkout -- {FILE NAME}` - used to reset the file specified to be the same as the HEAD's version

 ## Other Useful Commands